Kevin Rowe - Person Centred Counsellor, Psychotherapist, Coach & Supervisor

 I offer supervision to Person Centred Counsellors and Psychotherapists as well as Counsellors and Psychotherapists from other modalities.
 I also offer supervision to other practitioners in the helping profession such as coaches, health professionals, teachers and providers of alternative therapies.

 As well as counselling and psychotherapy I am also a qualified Coach.
-I offer coaching for a wide range of issues and specialise in workplace, management, executive and life coaching.
+I offer coaching for a wide range of issues and specialise in the workplace, management, executive and life coaching.

 My Approach To Counselling & Psychotherapy